 Managing stormwater and stormwater runoff is critical for all development.
-Stormwater runoff from a site usually increases as a result of soil compaction, more impervious surfaces, loss of vegetation, and soil degradation during construction activities.
+Stormwater runoff from a site usually increases due to soil compaction, more impervious surfaces, loss of vegetation, and soil degradation during construction activities.
 Increased runoff causes downstream flooding, soil erosion, sedimentation, and pollution of surface waters.
 The KDSWCD recommends the use of onsite stormwater management strategies whenever possible.
-These strategies include: stormwater retention and detention basins; bioswales, raingardens, and the use of natural depressions and vegetated swales; deeprooted native plants; permeable pavers or permeable asphalt.
-Combinations of these and other practices may be able to retain stormwater onsite.
+These strategies include stormwater retention and detention basins, bioswales, raingardens, the use of natural depressions and vegetated swales, deeprooted native plants, permeable pavers or permeable asphalt.
+A combination of these and other practices may be able to retain stormwater onsite.
 The Illinois Environmental Protection Agency (IEPA) now recommends that stormwater pollution prevention plans include post-construction stormwater management to keep as much stormwater on the site, as possible.